quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Optimality of TD(0) with Batch Updating
-Background context: In Example 6.3, batch-updating versions of TD(0) and constant-\(\alpha\) MC methods were applied to the random walk example.
+Background context: In Example 6.3, batch-updating versions of TD(0) and constant-$\alpha$ MC methods were applied to the random walk example.
 The value function was updated only once after processing all episodes as a batch.

 :p How does batch updating affect the convergence of TD(0)?
 ??x
 The answer with detailed explanations: Batch updating in TD(0) ensures that updates are made only after processing each complete batch of training data.
-As long as \(\alpha\) is chosen to be sufficiently small, TD(0) converges deterministically to a single answer under batch updating.
-This deterministic convergence is independent of the step-size parameter \(\alpha\), making it more reliable in certain scenarios compared to online updates.
+As long as $\alpha $ is chosen to be sufficiently small, TD(0) converges deterministically to a single answer under batch updating.
+This deterministic convergence is independent of the step-size parameter$\alpha$, making it more reliable in certain scenarios compared to online updates.

 ```java
 // Pseudocode for batch updating in TD(0)